tqdm/tqdm/.github/PULL_REQUEST_TEMPLATE/pr.md

+---
+name: Pull Request
+about: Use this template for proposing change(s)
+---

 - [ ] I have marked all applicable categories:
     + [ ] exception-raising fix
     + [ ] visual output fix